Naming a Boat - Great Tips for a Great Name

 6. Include Inspiration!

 Make sure you’re considering what inspires you-movies, songs, your friends, family, occupation and more.
-Inspiration can provide a whole list of names to your growing list.
+Inspiration can add a plethora of good boat names to your growing list.

 7. Keep It Short & Sweet